 “Respect for the teachers and a school is greater in Japan.
-Students clean the schools themselves, and the focus on reading as much as possible is prevalent,” said Hans, now 24.
+Students clean the schools themselves, and the focus on reading as much as possible is prevalent,” said Hans.

 “The memories I made from time spent with the Japanese people and culture are some of the most meaningful in my life.”